Does Sake Go Bad?

 How to tell if sake has gone bad?

 This is a tricky question because there is no real way to tell.
-Sake manufacturers, unlike their Western counterparts, do not put expiry dates on their products.
+Sake brewers, unlike their Western counterparts, do not put expiry dates on their products.

 There is, however, a little trick to it.
 Every bottle has a date of manufacture on the label and most bottles when stored correctly, will be perfectly fine within 2 years from this date.